dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 - used GitHub to publicly share projects
 - shared ideas and lessons learnt on LinkedIn
 - write ups and walkthroughs of hackathons / capture the flag events
-- set up my own workspace for carrying out practical tasks on a virtual machine (VM) using Kali Linux OS
+- set up my own workspace for carrying out practical tasks on a virtual machine (VM) using Kali Linux OS.

 **_A bit more on VMs..._**

-<em>You should understand and learn how to set up your own VM; this is how we are able to safely analyse potentially compromised environments. \
+<em>You should understand and learn how to set up your own VM; this is how we are able to safely analyse potentially compromised environments.
+You can find a guide [here](https://github.com/dbak5/CyberSecurityGuides/blob/main/VirtualMachineSetUp.md)</em>.
-\
-It is recommended to use an operating system (OS) on your VM that is not the same as the environment you want to examine.
-For example, use Linux OS to examine Windows OS.
-This will prevent infecting your VM with any Windows-related malware.
-For this reason, it is good to familiarise yourself with multiple operating environments. </em>

 ## Professional Bodies